pedasmith/WiFiAnalyzer/testWifiAbilities/Assets/0AboutWiFiRadar.md

 * **DONE** click on grid a column selected results in a crash

 ## Project far backlog
-* Help system (standard Markdown style, of course)
-* convert frequency to ban+ width
-* Provide recommendation
+* Reorganize so that all code is in a single shared directory as a user control
-* add 2D location Map to map out physical strength of specific network
+* Continuous scans add 2D location Map to map out physical strength of specific network
-* Scan multiple times

 User actions
 * save scan